Written by The Leap on 18 / 09 / 2022

 Unesco World Heritage site in North West Kalahari.
 Dramatic and beautiful chunks of quartzite rise out of the very flat country in dramatic colours which are very special to the local community.
 View over 4000 prehistoric rock paintings.

-balancing boulders perfectly positioned for sundowners - Mauya to
+Bursting with flora and fauna, specie rich rivers and balancing boulders perfectly positioned for sundowners - Mauya to Zimbabwe!

 Victoria Falls

-the falls including the main falls are on the Zimbabwean side - venture
+An awe-inspiring Natural Wonder of the World.
+Two-thirds of the falls including the main falls are on the Zimbabwean side - venture along the top of the gorge for spectacular views.

 Hwange National Park